RobbieUK1/omarchy-superclip/README.md

 Enhanced clipboard manager for the Omarchy shell bar.

-SuperClip is a `bar-widget` plugin: one paperclip button in the bar opens a popup with four tabs I've tried to make it feature rich but simple:
+SuperClip is a `bar-widget` plugin: one paperclip button in the bar opens a popup with four tabs.
+I've tried to make it feature rich but simple:

 | Tab        | What it shows                                                     |
 |------------|-------------------------------------------------------------------|